ianbenlolo/practice-NeuralNets/README.md

-#This is my Summer 2018 project
+# This is my Summer 2018 project

-I am interning at the Medical Physics department at McGill.
+I am interning at the Medical Physics department at McGill University.

-I am working on a project on my own and this is my repo!
+Working with MRI images and training a CNN to find breast tumors.

-More info on my project to come!
+More info to come

+### Enjoy!